lwb4/reddit-reposter/README.md

 # Just how easy is it to get karma on Reddit?

-This morning, I opened up a terminal, typed in `python repost.py AdviceAnimals` and went to school. **Three hours later, I was on the front page or /r/all.**
+This morning, I opened up a terminal, typed in `python repost.py AdviceAnimals` and went to school. **Three hours later, I was #1 on the front page or /r/all.**

 ![This is happening more the older I get](http://i.imgur.com/MAncgmJ.png)

 [My post](https://www.reddit.com/r/AdviceAnimals/comments/5zjeqj/this_is_happening_more_the_older_i_get/) was an exact repost of [this post](https://www.reddit.com/r/AdviceAnimals/comments/32eigr/this_is_happening_more_the_older_i_get/), created by /u/xsited1, one year ago.

+Eventually, my repost *surpassed* the original post in number of upvotes, ending up around 50k.

 `repost.py` dredges up an old repost from a subreddit of your choosing, makes sure it's at least 200 days old, and reposts it on your account.
 It WILL NOT work on new accounts; Reddit's spam filter will automatically block your posts.
 However, it will work on an already established account that you have succesfully posted/commented/lurked from for at least, say, a month or so.